LukePappa/myOS/t.md

-Within the bare act of existence may be found God, who is absolute truth, goodness, and beauty.
+God is absolute truth, goodness, and beauty.
+Union with God is possible through the bare act of existence.